A La Niña winter is coming. Here’s what that could mean for the US

 This is due to the behavior of the jet stream — essentially a river of air that storms flow through — which often shifts north during a La Niña winter.
 This typically shifts stormy weather out of the South and into parts of the northern US.

-That’s almost exactly what the Climate Prediction Center’s latest winter forecast shows for December through February.
+That’s almost exactly what the Climate Prediction Center’s winter forecast shows for December through February.

-The entire northern tier of the US is expected to end up wetter than normal this winter, especially the Pacific Northwest, Midwest and parts of the interior Northeast.
+Large portions of the northern US are expected to end up wetter than normal this winter, especially the Pacific Northwest and Midwest.
 Wet weather will be crucial to combat ongoing dryness and drought in the Midwest.

 It’s a complete flip from last winter’s pattern, which favored a wetter South and a drier North.